sorat0mo/url-short/README.md

 Original project is here: [https://github.com/nelsontky/gh-pages-url-shortener](https://github.com/nelsontky/gh-pages-url-shortener)

-## Usage
+## Advanced Usage

-1. [https://go.karsten.ws/mastodon](https://go.karsten.ws/mastodon) brings you to my mastodon profile.

-2. Appending a `?` at the end allows you to preview the destination, a QR code is also displayed for scanning with phone.
+-.
+Appending a `?` at the end allows you to preview the destination, a QR code is also displayed for scanning with phone.

 ![](/assets/feature1.png)